Ollynov/ninjax/README.md

 Both NinjaX starter packs and boosters are open source, meaning that anyone can either submit a request to create a new one, or submit pull requests to improve existing ones.
 However, there is an approval process when it comes to approving a starter or booster as an 'official' booster.

+# Let's see an example

+Here is the `Ninja-Starter-React/NextJS/Serverless/Firebase` deployed site.
+After following all instructions in the config(link) you should be able to clone the source code and have the app both running locally with one script `ninja run local` and deployed with `now`.

+# Getting Started

+1. Download the NinjaX cli tool with `npm install ninjax`
+2. Find a starter pack you would like to start with.
+Here is a common one: `Ninjax-Starter-MERN`
+3. Follow config instructions for your particular starter(link)
+4. Play around with site on your local environment and explore the code to understand all of the features, and confirm it is working.
+5. Add your first booster.
+Here are the boosters avaialble for the above `Ninjax-Starter-MERN`

 # What is a "starter pack"?